GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 An example path to a script:

-    ~/.config/GIMP/2.99/plug-ins/myScript/myScript.scm
+    ~/.config/LIGMA/2.99/plug-ins/myScript/myScript.scm

 Such a script will execute in its own process.
-If it crashes, it doesn't affect GIMP or other scripts.
+If it crashes, it doesn't affect LIGMA or other scripts.
 In v2, all scripts in the /scripts directory are executed by the long-lived process "extension-script-fu."
-If one of those scripts crash, menu items implemented by ScriptFu dissappear from the GIMP app, and you should restart GIMP.
+If one of those scripts crash, menu items implemented by ScriptFu dissappear from the LIGMA app, and you should restart LIGMA.

 ### Use script-fu-register-filter to register PDB procedures that take images